 A: We extend and service commercial loans to small-to-medium sized homebuilders for the purchase of lots and/or the construction of homes thereon.
+In some circumstances, the lot is purchased with an older home on the lot which is then either removed or rehabilitated.
+If the home is rehabilitated, the loan is referred to as a "rehab" loan.
+As we continue to grow our business, we are focusing some of our efforts on our rehab loan program, which we believe in the long run will face less bank competition and have more stable demand than our new construction program.
 We also extend and service loans for the purchase of lots and undeveloped land and the development of that land into residential building lots.
 Most of the loans are for "spec homes" or "spec lots," meaning they are built or developed speculatively (with no specific end-user homeowner in mind).
 The loans are generally secured, and the collateral is the land, lots, and constructed items thereon, as well as additional collateral, as we deem appropriate.
-As of December 31, 2019, we had 241 construction loans in 21 states with 70 borrowers and nine development loans in four states with five borrowers.
+As of December 31, 2022, we had 230 construction loans in 21 states with 66 borrowers and 20 development loans in nine states with 14 borrowers.
 We intend to continue expanding our lending activity and further diversifying our loan portfolio.